 If your literature confronts people or causes them to think- chances are, you are on the right track.
 In the past year, I’ve been engrossed in discussions regarding The Handmaid’s Tale, the classic feminist dystopia by Margaret Atwood.
 She does not hold back: there is sexual violence, hate crimes and high levels of brutality.
 Whilst unpleasant to think about or imagine, they are necessary in the context of this novel.
 Without them, the reader would not be forced to analyze not only the Gilead society, but also the world they currently live in today.

-Atwood’s ability to highlight issues- the biopolitical debates about fertility, a woman’s place in society, marriage, and how hate speech can cause further unrest and oppression- makes The Handmaid’s Tale a novel that is fascinating to study and discuss.
+Atwood’s ability to highlight issues- the biopolitical debates about fertility, a woman’s place in society, marriage, and how general misogyny can cause further unrest and oppression- makes The Handmaid’s Tale a novel that is fascinating to study and discuss.
 If you want to write a novel about an issue that is worrying and terrifying- I’d encourage you.

 Dystopia ought to ask bold questions that make us uncomfortable.
 Literature- particularly political literature, should never be sanitized or weakened because of the fear of offending the sensibilities of readers.
 Be brave and strong- history looks kindly on those who possessed courage and had the willingness to stand up for their values.